 My name is Pascal Wallisch, and I act as your host for this purpose.
-I currently work as a research scientist at the Center for Neural Science at New York University.
-I received my PhD from the University of Chicago in late 2007.
+I did my undergraduate studies at the Free University of Berlin, received my PhD from the University of Chicago in late 2007, then worked as a research scientist at the Center for Neural Science at New York University and now serve as a Clinical Assistant Professor in the Department of Psychology.

 I originally hail from Germany – went to college at the Free University of Berlin, so I take Kant and Heidegger as role models when it comes to writing.
 Just kidding.
 I’ll try to keep it snappy, but I am obviously fighting an uphill battle in that regard.